Market-Next-Door/ui-market-next-door/README.md

 - **Order Management:**
   - Both customers and vendors can access an order management system.
 They can view and track their orders, access detailed invoices, and print invoices for their records.

+- **Markets Nearby:**
+  - Customers and vendors can access a map to visualize the markets in their region.
+They can customize the map view by entering a zip code and radius.

 <details>
 <summary>